-Today’s Q&A focuses on timing, for both announcing adoption plans and a request to return to work on a reduced schedule.
+Today’s Q&A focuses on timing, for both announcing adoption/family leave plans and a request to return to work on a reduced schedule.

 Click to Get Your Free Maternity Leave Proposal